 While these adaptation and mitigation measures can help reduce damages in a number of sectors, this assessment shows that more immediate and substantial global greenhouse gas emissions reductions, as well as regional adaptation efforts, would be needed to avoid the most severe consequences in the long term.
-Mitigation and adaptation actions also present opportunities for additional benefits that are often more immediate and localized, such as improving local air quality and economies through investments in infrastructure.11
+Mitigation and adaptation actions also present opportunities for additional benefits that are often more immediate and localized, such as improving local air quality and economies through investments in infrastructure.

-The Drafting Group understood that city forests uniquely serve as a bridge connecting the global atmospheric benefit of carbon storage with co-benefits that deliver local resilience and climate mitigation to the large populations in our cities and towns.
 The Drafting Group was mindful of the strong policy reasons, based on the facts and research cited above and in the White Paper, in favor of developing carbon protocols for this valuable public resource of city forests, a resource that delivers multiple benefits relating directly to climate.
 The Drafting Group worked diligently to develop a planting protocol that would meet standards of bodies like the International Climate Reduction & Offset Alliance and also be feasible in the real world of urban forestry.